annkeenan/nlp-homework/README.md

 In this assignment you will build and improve a named entity recognizer for Tweets.
 This was the shared task for WNUT 2016.
 This is a very difficult task, with human performance in the upper 60%'s and machine performance ranging from 20% to 50%.

+#### **Homework 5**

+In 2005, a blog post went viral that showed a bootleg copy of Revenge of the Sith with its Chinese version translated (apparently by low-quality machine translation) back into English.
+Can you do better?